-Since first becoming available, the company has released multiple quick software updates to fix problems.
+OnePlus is one of the best when it comes to software updates.
+In fact, the OnePlus 5 is already on Android 8.1 Oreo for some.
+They typically release updates every few weeks to fix key problems.
 Not all of them have solutions though and remain an issue for users.
 That’s what we’ll focus on below.

-It’s still a worthy replacement for the OnePlus 3 or an alternative to the Galaxy S8, but just know that some things will need attention.
+It’s still a worthy replacement for the OnePlus 3 or an alternative to the Galaxy S8 and S9, but just know that some things will need attention.
 We’ll walk you through some of the biggest complaints, discuss updates, and offer fixes or resources to address any potential problems.

 So far we’re seeing a lot of complaints at the official OnePlus forum, and popular sites like XDA Developers.
 Everything from GPS issues, weird scrolling effects, WiFi cutting out if the phone is held a certain way, camera problems, and even poor battery life.

-On August 1st OnePlus released a major update for the OnePlus 5.
-This fixes a slew of problems mentioned below while adding new features like image stabilization for 4K video.
-This update (OxygenOS 4.5.7 OTA) has WiFi and battery life improvements, and fixes for sound leaking, uneven sound while recording or playing music, and fixed a camera shutter sound issue.
-Additionally you’ll notice electronic image stabilization for 4K video recording, a new font and the latest security patches.
+On August 1st, 2017 OnePlus released a major update for the OnePlus 5.
+This fixed a slew of problems mentioned below while adding new features like image stabilization for 4K video.
+This update (OxygenOS 4.5.7 OTA) has WiFi and battery life improvements and fixes for sound leaking, uneven sound while recording or playing music, and fixed a camera shutter sound issue.
+Additionally, you’ll notice electronic image stabilization for 4K video recording, a new font, and the latest security patches.

 How to Fix OnePlus 5 WiFi Problems

-Another option is to head into Settings > WiFi and forget your wireless network.
+Another option is to head to Settings > WiFi and forget your wireless network.
 Then search again and reconnect, put in the password, and try it again.
-Be on the lookout for more software updates aimed at improving WiFi.
+The Anroid 8.0 update had several WiFi stability tweaks and the 8.1 beta does too.

 How to Fix OnePlus 5 Bluetooth Problems

-WiFi isn’t the only one, as we hear complaints about Bluetooth with every new phone too.
+WiFi isn’t the only one, as we hear about Bluetooth complaints with every phone too.
 With a vast array of devices trying to connect issues are bound to surface.
 One user claims to have problems with WiFi, Bluetooth, and overall 4G LTE connectivity.

 Alternatively, once connected it randomly drops for some.
 At this time we have no solid fix for this, aside from deleting all pairing and starting over for a better bond.
-Then, hopefully it works.
+Then, hopefully, it works.
+That said, Google claims Bluetooth problems have officially ended with the Android 8.1 update, as they patched several issues.
+So, once that hits the OnePlus 5 you’ll have better luck.
+You can sign up for the 8.1 beta right now.

 How to Fix OnePlus 5 Fingerprint Scanner Problems

-Another popular issue we see complaints about is the fingerprint scanner.
-While many claim it’s extremely fast, others are having big problems.
+Another common complaint is regarding the fingerprint scanner.
+While it’s extremely fast for most, others some owners are reporting big problems.
 These are typically the device not recognizing a finger, or getting false readings while in a pocket.
-There is an option in settings that will prevent the phone from turning on in a pocket and vibrating from the scanner trying to get a reading.
+If you keep getting false scans in your pocket your battery is going to drain really fast.
+Thankfully, there is an option in settings that will prevent exactly that.

 How to Fix OnePlus 5 Screen “Jelly” Effect While Scrolling